ThirumlaDevi/personalStudy/README.md

 rake db:migrate
 ```

+### How to run the test suite
+rspec testing suite is used to test application.
+The following commands are used to run all tests `rspec`

+to run specific tests `rspec spec/<filename>.rb:<context/test line number>`

 ### Configuration
 This application is accessible as both a web app and via api

 ### Deployment instructions

 * System dependencies

-* How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)